-Prepare breakfast the night before
+Prepare breakfast the night before.

 Whether or not you heat it up on the morning is up to you…but hot or cold, you can enjoy it with fruit, nuts or fat-busting cinnamon!
 Oats are high in fiber, which will help you feel satiated—and less likely to snack on those donuts that a coworker brought to work.
 Ready to prep?
-Try one of these 25 Overnight Oats That Boost Your Metabolism in the Morning!
+Try one of these 50 Healthy Overnight Oats Recipes.

-Tea and weight loss are a natural pair, according to research in Kelly Choi's new best-seller, The 7-Day Flat-Belly Tea Cleanse.
+Tea and weight loss are a natural pair, according to research in Kelly Choi's book The 7-Day Flat-Belly Tea Cleanse.
 What makes green tea especially so waist friendly are compounds called catechins, belly-fat crusaders that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver's fat-burning capacity.

 A recent study published online in Health Promotion Practice found that people who received regular text reminders of their daily "calorie budget" made the healthier eating choices.
 Smartphone users can customize morning alarms with labels, but a good old-fashioned sticky note could do the trick!
 Post motivating reminders of your health and fitness goals in places where you'll see them in the morning, like your bathroom mirror.

 After you roll out of bed, immediately open all the blinds.
 According to a study published in the journal PLOS ONE, people who had most of their daily exposure to bright light in the morning had significantly lower body mass index (BMI) than those who had most of their light exposure late in the day…regardless of how much they ate.

 Simply drinking more water may increase the rate at which healthy people burn calories, according to a study in The Journal of Clinical Endocrinology and Metabolism.
 After drinking approximately 17 ounces of water (about 2 tall glasses), participants' metabolic rates increased by 30 percent.
 The researchers estimate that increasing water intake by 1.5 liters a day (about 6 cups) would burn an extra 17,400 calories over the course of the year.
 That's a weight loss of approximately 5 pounds!